ABOUT COACH NEIL SWANSON

 - BA in Psychology, University of Wisconsin, Madison, WI

-- Clinical Training in Pastoral Counseling at Andover Newton Theological Seminary (Baptist and United Church of Christ), Newton, MA
+- Pastoral Counseling Training at Andover Newton Theological Seminary, Newton, MA

 - Pastoral Counseling Training, American Foundation of Religion and Psychiatry, NYC, NY

 - Parent Effectiveness Training, Ridgewood, NJ

 - International Coach Federation (ICF)

 - ADHD Resource Group of Northern Virginia